 Sick notes are also known as ‘Fit notes’.

 These notes are the medical statement used by healthcare professionals to provide advice about the impact of your health on your ability to work.
+GPs do not provide sick notes for school children or those in education.

 Your employer should not ask for medical evidence that you have been ill.
 Instead, they may ask you to complete a form when you return to work.
 This is called self-certification.

-If your employer doesn’t have their own form you can complete the a self-certification form on the GOV.UK website at: https://www.gov.uk/guidance/ask-your-employer-for-statutory-sick-pay.
+If your employer doesn’t have their own form you can complete the self-certification form on the GOV.UK website at: https://www.gov.uk/guidance/ask-your-employer-for-statutory-sick-pay.

-- Alternatively, call 01329 845777 or visit the surgery from 8:00am – 6:30pm.
+- Alternatively, call 01329 845777 or visit the surgery during our opening hours

-Your sick note will be emailed to the address on your health record.
-Sick notes will be issued within between 3 – 5 working days but are usually completed quicker than this.
+Sick notes will be issued within 3 – 5 working days, but are usually completed quicker than this.

 If you are still sick and your sick note is due to expire